Hallberg-Rassy 340: Comfortable cruising, performance even in light wind

 HALLBERG-RASSY 340 – UNDERWAY

-The Hallberg-Rassy 340 has a vertical bow in step with current design trends, a long waterline and a beautiful marine keel with a rounded immersed hull.
+The Hallberg-Rassy 340 has a vertical bow in step with current design trends, a long waterline, and a beautiful marine keel with a rounded submerged hull.
 The boat has an elegant integrated bowsprit, which ensures:

 - an ideal position for connecting the tack angle of a code zero or gennaker